Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Oktober 2025 16.30.30 UTC
+- WIB: Senin, 6 Oktober 2025 17.30.55 UTC
-- WITA: Senin, 6 Oktober 2025 17.30.30 UTC
+- WITA: Senin, 6 Oktober 2025 18.30.55 UTC
-- WIT: Senin, 6 Oktober 2025 18.30.30 UTC
+- WIT: Senin, 6 Oktober 2025 19.30.55 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: nature
+Kategori: technology